dhclark18/analyzarr/README.md

 2. Set up Sabnzbd to use script as a prequeue script
 3. build custom Sabznbd so it has psycopg2
 4. Create new docker stack using provided docker-compose.yml and modify variables as needed

+## Disclaimer
+I am a novice coder with no formal training and this was created with the help of AI.
+Its mainly a fun project because I noticed sometimes sonarr would get a mislabeled nzb and I wouldnt find out until I tried to play it in plex.
+Use at your own risk.
+Feel free to provide feedback.